empriselab/MORPHeus/README.md

 - `rqt`

 In the fourth row from left to right:
-- Nothing is run currently but you should run the following: `rosbag record /audio/audio/ /force /key_continuous -O <fooditem_#>.bag` (disregard this for now)
+- (disregard this for now, look at the next bullet point) Nothing is run currently but you should run the following: `rosbag record /audio/audio/ /force /key_continuous -O <fooditem_#>.bag`
 - `rosrun data_collection publish_key.py` (If not working, make sure to source the workspace, and you've used `conda activate peeling` to activate this env)
 - `roscore`